5271/IT-DOS/README.md

-# IT-DOS
+# PrzydatnyOS
-Iterkocze IT-DOS Kernel.
+Iterkocze PrzydatnyOS Kernel.

 A casual and hobbyist attempt to create an operating system Kernel.
 There are no long-term or short-term plans for it. <br> <br>
 DOS part in name is only a stylistic part and does not imply any association with MS-DOS or reflect its functionality. <br>

 # Building
-To build IT-DOS you need:
+To build PrzydatnyOS you need:
 - xorriso
 - grub